Filipino Catholics observe Lent with gory rituals

 Elderly women chant the passion of Jesus Christ at some of the chapels, while the penitents, with their hands tied to the cross, are beaten by sticks and hemp.

-“Priests often tell us that we should not be doing this,” Melvin Pangilinan, an organizer of the annual Lenten ritual who carried cross in his younger days, told Reuters.
-“But, it has been our tradition for decades and we have to honor it.”
+“Priests often tell us that we should not be doing this,” Melvin Pangilinan, an organiser of the annual Lenten ritual who carriede cross in his younger days, told Reuters.
+“But, it has been our tradition for decades and we have to honour it.”

 In nearby Angeles City, bloody gashes from repeated strikes of whips could be seen on the backs of devotees as they walked barefoot along the streets, believing that their sacrifice would somehow grant salvation for their sins.